OpenBCI/OpenBCI_GUI/README.md

 ## Troubleshooting
 The OpenBCI Hub comes installed in recent versions of the GUI.
 When running the GUI from Processing code, [please follow these instructions](https://openbci.github.io/Documentation/docs/06Software/01-OpenBCISoftware/GUIDocs#install-openbci-hub-on-mac-linux-windows) for getting the **critical** piece of software called the OpenBCI HUB for Mac/Linux/Windows.
 Thanks and happy hacking!

+If you are on a Mac and you seem to get a "spinning wheel of death" when trying to open a dialog box to view files (example "SELECT PLAYBACK FILE" button), [please update your Java Runtime Environment](https://www.java.com/en/download/).

 ## <a name="license"></a> License:

 MIT